daniel-rusnac/unity-view-management-package/README.md

 ### Animations and Callbacks

 - To add animations to you views, inherit from *ViewAnimation* or make use of the simple default animation component *CascadeViewAnimation*.
-You can also inport the animation samples that uses DoTween to animate the elements.
+You can also inport the animation samples that use DoTween to animate the elements.
 - If you want custom logic for your views, inherit from *ViewCallbacks*.